 And once you feel revitalised, venture beyond the peacefulness of the village to discover what Devon has to offer...

-We moved to Devon in 2015 in search of a gentler pace of life.
-Our children, now grown up, had flown the nest and our successful coffee shop business in Dorset, had new owners.
+We relocated to Devon in 2015, ready to embrace a new chapter in our lives.
 With an appetite for the great outdoors, it was not surprising that we were drawn to Dartmoor, with it's wonderfully wild and exhilarating landscapes.

 Stumbling upon Middletown Farmhouse, in the heart of historic Sampford Courtenay (site of the Prayer Book Rebellion-1549), was an exciting discovery.
 Having been empty for three years and neglected for several years previously, the property was in need of complete renovation, and required a couple of very brave (or mad) people to take on the challenge!

-After two extremely busy years of restoration and sympathetic modernisation, with much appreciated help from family and friends, Middletown Farmhouse was ready to welcome guests and continue our passion for great hospitality.
+After two extremely busy years of restoration and sympathetic modernisation to the property, we were ready to welcome guests and continue our passion for great hospitality.
 As with all properties of this age and gardens of this size, it requires constant maintenance, so we will often be seen beavering away at some job or other!